Frequently Asked Questions

 Records Request Process

 Do you issue diplomas?

 How does my child pick electives for the school year?

 - K-8 Unified Arts/Electives are assigned by the school.

 - Specific subjects are offered to each grade level.

-High school students are able to pick their electives.
+- High school students can pick their electives.